Alternative Payments mean you can offer every possible payment channel to your customers

 According to Ofcom, in the UK we spend more than one day per week online - largely due to the 78% of us doing so on our smartphones.
 In fact, we’re’ so tied to them that we check them every 12 minutes.
 What’s more, uSwitch.com estimates that consumers will spend £25bn on goods ordered via their smartphones or tablets in 2019, a 66% rise from 2018.

 That raises the issue of payment.
-While the majority of payments are still made using debit or credit cards there is a growing interest in adopting e-Wallets for payment and Apple Pay, Google Pay and Paypal, among others, are all showing greater uptake.
+While the majority of payments are still made using debit or credit cards there is a growing interest in adopting Alternative Payments methods such as Apple Pay, Google Pay and Paypal, among others, are all showing greater uptake.

 According to Capgemini’s World Payments Report from 2018, non-cash transactions conducted via e-wallets were estimated to a total of 41.8 billion globally.
 Of this, about 71% (or 29.7 billion) were conducted via payment apps and e-wallets, proving that this is already a popular way for your customers to pay.

 - You’re not inclined to carry a lot of cards around

 - You don’t want to tap in card numbers and wait for it to process